Azure/azure-sdk-for-net/sdk/webpubsub/Azure.Messaging.WebPubSub.Client/README.md

 ### Recovery

-If using reliable protocols, a new WebSocket will try to reconnect using the connection ID of the lost connection.
-If the WebSocket connection is successfully connected, the connection is recovered.
+If using reliable protocols, a new WebSocket tries to establish using the connection ID of the lost connection.
+If the new WebSocket connection is successfully connected, the connection is recovered.
 And all group contexts will be recovered, and unreceived messages will be resent.
+If the service returns WebSocket error code `1008` or the recovery attemption lasts more than 30 seconds, the recovery fails.

+### Reconnect

+Reconnection happens when client connection drops and fails to recover.
+Reconnection just like a new connection which has a new connection ID.
+After reconnection, the group context or unreceived messages are lost.
+Client connection needs to rejoin groups.
+By default, client library rejoin group after reconnection.

 ### Hub